Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 ## Fee Tracking in Positions Management

 When adding or removing liquidity (we haven't implemented the latter yet), we also need to initialize or update fees.
-Fees need to be tracked both in ticks (fees accumulated outside of ticks) and positions (fees accumulated inside of positions).
+Fees need to be tracked both in ticks (fees accumulated outside of ticks–the `feeGrowthOutside` variables we added just now) and positions (fees accumulated inside of positions).
 In case of positions, we also need to keep track of and update the amounts of tokens collected as fees–or in other words, we convert fees per liquidity to token amounts.
 The latter is needed so that when a liquidity provider removes liquidity, they get extra tokens collected as swap fees.

 Let's do it step by step again.